Keywords or Characters

 Take a restaurant, for example.

-People might search for “best vietnamese restaurant near me,” making Search super valuable.
+People might search for “best Thai restaurant near me,” making Search super valuable.

 But you can also build local awareness on social, sharing mouth-watering pictures of your food and promoting special events.